rajendra627/k8s-bootcamp/todo-app/manual-k8s-deploy/README.md

 2. Tag images and push them into docker hub (using your own repo)
 3. Create Kubernetes Config Maps and Secrets for the Todo application
 4. Create the Todo App on the cluster

-**Note: If you like, you can skip the first two steps and just use the image we have deployed to DockerHub.**

 ## Preparing your docker hub